Will UK-France migrant swap deal stop the small boats?

 Britain started detaining migrants in early August shortly after striking the deal with France.

-Under the treaty, Britain must make a request to return an individual within 14 days of their arrival.
+Under the treaty, Britain must make a request to return an individual within 14 days of his or her arrival.

 France does not have to accept unaccompanied minors or people who pose a security threat.